codecop/dependency-breaking-katas/Java/src/main/java/org/codecop/dependencies/a/Assignment.md

 ----------------

-The system under test depends on a collaborator with nondeterministic behaviour.
+The system under test depends on a collaborator with non deterministic behaviour.
 The collaborator is initialised in the constructor.

 Task